Book cover:

 The Invisible String

-Patricia Karst
+Patricie Karst

 This story that teaches of the tie that really binds.
 Mums and Dads feel the tug whenever kids give it; and kids feel the tug that comes right back: the Invisible String reaches from heart to heart.
 Does everybody have an Invisible String?
 How far does it reach anyway?
 Whether it is a loved one who has died, or a parent who is just in the next room, this book illustrates a new way to cope with a child’s fear of loneliness and separation.
 Here is a warm and delightful lesson teaching young and old that we are never really alone.